slowproj/slowdash/docs/DataBinding.md

 ## Data Model
 ###  Time-Series Data
-- All data used by Slow-Dash is time-series
+- All data used by SlowDash is time-series
   - Data can be a time-series of scalars
   - Data can be a time-series of histograms, graphs, tables, or trees
 <p>